mimiframework/Mimi.jl/README.md

 ## NEWS

+11/1/2021

+Check out the new[MimiSSPs.jl](https://github.com/anthofflab/MimiSSPs.jl) component, pulling in various SSP and RCP data sources into a component to streamline running Mimi models as forced by the SSPs and RCPs.

 6/14/2021

 We recently tagged and released a feature relese revamping the API surrounding parameters, please see https://www.mimiframework.org/Mimi.jl/dev/howto/howto_5/ and https://www.mimiframework.org/Mimi.jl/dev/howto/howto_9/.